jonnonz1/nz-statute-book/acts/public/2003/racing-act-2003.md

 (3) In this section, New Zealand national sporting organisation means an organisation that meets the criteria laid down by Sport and Recreation New Zealand for receiving financial support from that agency, whether or not the organisation is actually receiving the support.

 ### 56 Use of facilities
-(1) For the purposes of operating a sports betting system, the Board may- (a) use any offices or agencies established, or equipment used, for the operation of racing betting; and (b) establish any new offices or agencies or outlets that it thinks fit.
+(1) For the purposes of operating a sports betting system, the Board may— (a) use any offices or agencies established, or equipment used, for the operation of racing betting; and (b) establish any new offices or agencies or outlets that it thinks fit.
 (2) Subsection (1) does not limit section 7(2).

 ### 57 Application of revenue from sports betting
-(1) The Board must apply the amounts received by it for sports betting, including the net return from bets laid off under section 54(2)(b)(ii), for a racing year in payment of-
+(1) The Board must apply the amounts received by it for sports betting, including the net return from bets laid off under section 54(2)(b)(ii), for a racing year in payment of—
   (a) refunds of bets and winning dividends for that year, including payments to dividend prize pools that will be carried forward and paid out as winning dividends at a future date; and
   (b) goods and services tax; and
-  (c) totalisator duty as prescribed by the Gaming Duties Act 1971; and (d) the amounts agreed to be paid to New Zealand national sporting organisations under agreements entered into under section 55, being-
+  (c) totalisator duty as prescribed by the Gaming Duties Act 1971; and (d) the amounts agreed to be paid to New Zealand national sporting organisations under agreements entered into under section 55, being—
     (i) not less than 5% of totalisator sports betting turnover; and (ii) not less than 1% of fixed-odds sports betting turnover and 5% of gross profit (being gross revenue minus dividends paid, but not less than zero) from fixed-odds sports betting; and
   (e) all costs, charges, and expenses incurred by the Board in the exercise and performance of its functions, duties, and powers during that year in relation to sports betting.